g-male/darin-portfolio/content/capturing/product/knock-twice-clear-print-tee-promo.md

 ---
 Staged, shot, and edited for the Knock Twice Clear Print Graphic Tee Collection.

-Shot in the Knock Twice Studio, Toronto.
+Shot in the Knock Twice studio, Toronto.